spedison/exportDatabaseToExcel/readme.md

 This Excel file have Collumn site ajusted and Header with Bold font.

-Por Sheet information, user *-instructions.properties file and create with custon text.
+There are sheet information, for this use < sql >-instructions.properties file and create with custon text.

     Input :
         * Query